sbraicu/calisti_lab/01-gettingstarted.md

 ```

-You should be able to open the [dashboard](dashboard) in your browser.
+Now you should be able to open the [dashboard](dashboard) in your browser.

 ## Deploy the demo app